rbergenl/_Alpha/developer/issues/pipeline/add-test-unit.md

     - http://**groupname**.gitlab.io/**reponame**>/lcov-report
       - By default configured to deploy *Master* only.
       - Also check *Settings > Pages*.
-      - Add the url to bookmarks with name `Gitlab - <Reponame> - Master - Coverage`.
+      - Add the url to bookmarks as *Gitlab - <Reponame> - Master - Coverage* to an *Product* folder and verify the URL is already in `README.md`.